robinmanuelthiel/iotworkshop/07 Receiving values/README.md

     // Take measurement
 }
 ```
 Inside this method we can take the temperature measurement by simply calling the `FEZHAT`'s `GetTemperature()` method.
 It returns the Hat's current temperature in Celsius.
 Let's store this in a local variable within the `Timer_Tick` method for later.
-To check if everything works as expected, we should print out the temperature together with a current timestamp in the Debug console.
+To check if everything works as expected, we should print out the temperature together with a current timestamp in the ***Output*** window.
 Consider that you need to add another using statement to work with the `Debug` class.
 ```csharp
 using System.Diagnostics;
 ```